RJT1990/RJT1990.github.io/_posts/2021-03-31-decouplinginml.md

 - **Availability**: is goal-relevant knowledge available in the model
 - **Accessibility**: can we access the goal-relevant knowledge in the model
-- **Generalisability**: whether the knowledge we've stored generalizes for solving problems effectively
+- **Generalisability**: does the stored knowledge generalize for solving tasks

 ### Availability